Pioreactor/pioreactor-air-bubbler/README.md

 #### Software

-1\.
 From the command line, run:

 ```
-pip install pioreactor-bubbler
+pio install-plugin pioreactor-bubbler
 ```

-2\.
-Add the following to your `config.ini`
+(Optional) Edit the following to your `config.ini`

 ```
 [PWM]